ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 Applications that want the best configured implementation should include `Curve25519Backend.h` and use `osuCrypto::Edwards25519::Backend` or `osuCrypto::Ristretto255::Backend`.
 Each facade exposes `Scalar`, `Point`, and the fixed-width `Point8` batch type without runtime dispatch.
+A movable, non-copyable `FixedPointTable` amortizes precomputation when one public point is multiplied by repeated batches of eight scalars.
 Edwards25519 is selected in the order IFMA, assembly, portable C;
 Ristretto255 is selected in the order IFMA, assembly, libsodium, portable C.
 The Elligator2 hash-to-curve result and both canonical encodings are identical across providers, so builds using different providers remain wire compatible.